 1. For Forehead Cowlicks

-For managing forehead cowlicks, brush your hair in the opposite direction.
+Hair maintenance and management of forehead cowlicks can get quite tricky.
+You need to brush your hair in the opposite direction.
 Some of you may have a widow’s peak (the downward V-shaped hairline at the forehead).
 You can hide it with soft, swooping bangs with a mix of rounded curls or go for longer bangs.

 2. For Crown Cowlicks

 Cowlicks in the crown area of the head can be an issue for both short and long hair.
-For short cuts, go for pixie wedge.
+Go to a hair salon and consult your hairdresser about the suitable hairstyle for crown cowlicks.
+For short haircuts, go for a pixie wedge.
 Cut the cowlicks shorter and keep the top and sides longer to hide the crown cowlick.
 For long hair, cut your hair at one length to add more weight at the bottom.

 3. For Nape Cowlicks